QMHTMY/RustBook/README.md

 ### Description  [[简](./README_CN.md)、[繁](./README_TW.md)]

-A book about [Rust programming language](https://www.rust-lang.org/) written in Simplified, Tranditional Chinese and English(80%).
+A book about [Rust programming language](https://www.rust-lang.org/) written in Simplified, Tranditional Chinese and English.
 This book contains 10 chapters in which are some data structures and algorithms with demos.

 * Chapter 1: Rust basic
     - Review of Rust fundamentals